edenreich/definition-driven-development/README.md

 ## Todos

-- [ ] add example template and explanation how to modiy the generated code
+- [ ] add example template and explanation how to modify the generated code
 - [ ] generate metrics based of customisations attributes in the OAS